mohildemann/PIG_Project/README.md

 6. The results of a computation with all birds (4-8 hours computation time) is also contained in the folder, it is called  "all_the_birds_results"
 7. While running the toolbox, it is important to create a new folder like the example "all_the_birds_results" and use this as the  workspace at the toolbox input "Please select the folder where the results will be saved.".

-***PS: The data for this tool is taken and optimized for data from Movebank (https://www.movebank.org/).
-The tool can also be used if the data follows the same structure as that of data from Movebank.***

 Proposed selections for testing the toolbox, as the total running time takes 4-8 hours, depending on the used hardware:
 1. Lower amount of points: Bird-IDs 1750 and 1751.
 These owls are a couple.
 Estimated computation time: 2-4 minutes, depending on the used hardware.
 2. Higher amount of points: Bird-IDs 3892 and 3893.
 These owls are a couple.
 Estimated computation time: 6-10 minutes, depending on the used hardware.
 3. Single bird with several seasons: Bird-ID 3897.
 Estimated computation time: 8-14 minutes, depending on the used hardware.

 Methodology: